 The submersible pump comes with a mesh pump shield that prevents debris from clogging the motor.
 It also has a back-spitting feature that can cool the pump during operation to prevent overheating.
 The 2,000-GPH pump comes with a 16-foot power cord.

-The VIVOHOME Submersible Pump can move some serious water—up to 9,000 gallons per hour.
+This VIVOHOME unit can move some serious water—up to 9,000 gallons per hour.
 It comes with a maximum lift capability of 26.9 feet, suitable for tall waterfalls.

 In addition to pumping water over a distance, the submersible pump can withstand short-term external use (out of the water).
 However, the manufacturer recommends in-water use for anything longer than a few hours, just enough time to pump out a pond or even a flooded basement in a pinch.
 The VIVOHOME pump comes with a 20.3-foot power cord.